-- The general demographic profile of ToW travellers will be informed by three priority explorer quotient types identified in this Plan. - Interpretation should communicate an "authentic" message and voice about the Highway to enhance the travellers experience2. - Interpretive content should focus on First Nation and Yukon history, natural and cultural resources, and information on activity-based opportunities, services and Highway conditions. - Interpretive content should be available in various formats, including signage, print materials, and downloadable/online digital formats. - Service areas on the north side of the Highway (servicing westerly traffic) should accommodate higher volumes of parked vehicles.
+- The general demographic profile of ToW travellers will be informed by three priority explorer quotient types identified in this Plan. - Interpretation should communicate an "authentic" message and voice about the Highway and First Nation culture to enhance the travellers experience3. - Interpretive content should focus on First Nation and Yukon history, natural and cultural resources, and information on activity-based opportunities, services and Highway conditions. - Interpretive content should be available in various formats, including signage, print materials, and downloadable/online digital formats. - Service areas on the north side of the Highway (servicing westerly traffic) should accommodate higher volumes of parked vehicles.